 MICAS v0.01 User Manuel

-Created by Tayab Soomro and Matthew Links, with support from Samuel Horovatin
+by Tayab Soomro and Matthew Links, with support from Samuel Horovatin

 What is MICAS?

 MICAS was created to aid those wishing to set sequence specific alerts on a nanopore sequencing run.
 Leveraging a python backend, react.js frontend, and minimap2 for aligning of the user specified sequences, MICAS alters a user specified email when a threshold ( # of residues matched / residue length ) is met.
 MICAS is capable of both runing remotely, on a server or desktop, or running natively on a compatible nanopore sequence (currently only the Oxford Nanopore Minon Mk1c sequencer has been supported).